Join a robust, vibrant, and international network of green chemists in higher education.

 Our higher education programs are centered around The Green Chemistry Commitment program, which supports college and university faculty and students in implementing and sharing best practices in green chemistry theory and practice through collaborative working groups, a webinar series, and green chemistry curriculum.
 Learn more about the program, how to implement green chemistry in your course, or visit our For Students page to learn how students are bringing green chemistry to their campuses.

-to reach our 2025 goal
+to Reach our 2025 Goal

 GCC 25×25: Preparing the Next Generation Workforce for Sustainable Action